GLOBAL MARKETS-World stocks rise as Brexit deal adds to Asian cheer

 Revised data showed Japan’s economy growing twice as fast as first thought as business spending jumped.

-Oil prices rose, helped by rising Chinese demand and as a threatened strike by oil workers in Nigeria led to short covering.
+Oil prices rose, helped by rising Chinese demand and as a threatened strike by oil workers in Nigeria prompted short covering.

 Brent futures were up 0.7 percent at $62.91 a barrel, having climbed 98 cents overnight.
 U.S. crude was up 71 cents at $57.40.

-For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Reporting by Abhinav Ramnarayan, Additional reporting by Wayne Cole in SYDNEY; Editing by Elaine Hardcastle and Hugh Lawson)
+For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Reporting by Abhinav Ramnarayan, Additional reporting by Wayne Cole in SYDNEY; Editing by Elaine Hardcastle)